eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Cosmetic Surgery

 Frontal branch of the facial nerve

-The frontal branch of the facial nerve (see Image 2) exits the parotid gland and courses deep to the SMAS layer as it approaches the zygomatic arch.
+The frontal branch of the facial nerve (see the first image below) exits the parotid gland and courses deep to the SMAS layer as it approaches the zygomatic arch.
 The branch then enters the temporal fossa by crossing superficially over the middle portion of the zygomatic arch.
 It travels in the temporoparietal fascia layer and then exits the temporal fossa to course along the deep aspect of the frontalis muscle.

 Injury occurs when dissecting too superficially in the temporal region.
-The correct dissection plane in the temporal region lies below the temporoparietal fascia and directly above the superficial layer of the deep temporal fascia (see Image 3).
+The correct dissection plane in the temporal region lies below the temporoparietal fascia and directly above the superficial layer of the deep temporal fascia (see the second image below).

 Marginal branch of the facial nerve